Call for Applications to the MLA Research Training Institute (RTI)

 - Find out more about the application process and requirements below.

-Using a competitive process, an MLA Research Training Institute Jury will review and select applicants based on scholarship and institute eligibility requirements.
-The selection criteria will focus on commitment to learning research skills, the quality and promise of a proposal, work experience, and professional contributions.
+The MLA Research Training Institute Fellowship Program Jury will conduct an anonymized review and select applicants based on scholarship and institute eligibility requirements.
+The selection criteria will focus on commitment to learning research skills, the quality and promise of the research topic submitted, work experience, and professional contributions.
 All application materials and selection processes will be handled confidentially.

 Applicants must meet all of the following requirements: